nats-io/jetstream-leaf-nodes-demo/README.md

 ```

 This is your regular cluster and leafnode setup.
-JetStream has a new property called domain, I'll be talking about this in a moment.
+JetStream has a new property called `domain` which I'll be talking about in a moment.

 ```txt
 > cat nats-account-resolver.cfg